FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/widgets/boundary-condition-editor/Boundary Condition Editor.rst

 .. |location_link| raw:: html
    <a href="https://flo-2d.sharefile.com/d-s25731a178264675b" target="_blank">Multiple Domain Flow Exchange Training Package</a>

-1. Click the *Add Polygon BC*
+1. Click the Add Polygon BC
    button and draw a line through the desired outflow nodes.

-2. Click *Save* to load save
+2. Click Save to load save
    the feature to the layer and activate the editor.

-3. Name the boundary condition and set the boundary *Outflow type* conditions as *Outflow with Hydrograph*.
+3. Name the boundary condition and set the boundary Outflow type conditions as Outflow with Hydrograph.

 .. image:: ../../img/Boundary-Condition-Editor/bounda013.png